Raja Ram Mohan Roy: Christianity and the early rule of the East India Company (1795–1828)

-During early rule of the East India Company, Ram Mohan Roy acted as a political agitator while employed by the company.
+During the early years of East India Company rule, Ram Mohan Roy acted as a political agitator while employed by the company.

-In 1792, the British Baptist shoemaker William Carey published his influential missionary tract, An Enquiry of the obligations of Christians to use means for the conversion of heathens.
+In 1792, the British Baptist shoemaker William Carey published his influential missionary tract, An Enquiry of the Obligations of Christians to Use Means for the Conversion of Heathens.

 In 1793, William Carey landed in India to settle.
-His objective was to translate, publish and distribute the Bible in Indian languages and propagate Christianity to the Indian peoples.
+His objective was to translate, publish and distribute the Bible in Indian languages and propagate Christianity to the Indian people.
 He realised the "mobile" (i.e. service classes) Brahmins and Pandits were most able to help him in this endeavour, and he began gathering them.
 He learnt the Buddhist and Jain religious works to better argue the case for Christianity in a cultural context.

 In 1795, Carey made contact with a Sanskrit scholar, the Tantric Saihardana Vidyavagish, who later introduced him to Ram Mohan Roy, who wished to learn English.

-Between 1796 and 1797, the trio of Carey, Vidyavagish, and Roy created a religious work known as the "Maha Nirvana Tantra" (or "Book of the Great Liberation") and positioned it as a religious text to "the One True God".
+While there are rumors that between 1796 and 1797, the trio of Carey, Vidyavagish, and Roy created a religious work known as the "Maha Nirvana Tantra" (or "Book of the Great Liberation").
+Scholars like John Duncan Derrett are skeptical of this claim calling it "highly improbable" and Hugh Urban argues that "It is probable that we will never know the true author and date of the Maha Nirvana Tantra".
 Carey's involvement is not recorded in his very detailed records and he reports only learning to read Sanskrit in 1796 and only completed a grammar in 1797, the same year he translated part of The Bible (from Joshua to Job), a massive task.
-For the next two decades this document was regularly augmented.
-Its judicial sections were used in the law courts of the English Settlement in Bengal as Hindu Law for adjudicating upon property disputes of the zamindari.
+For the next two decades Maha Nirvana Tantra was regularly augmented.
+Its judicial sections were used in the law courts of the English Settlement in Bengal as Hindu Law for adjudicating upon property disputes of the zamindars.
 However, a few British magistrates and collectors began to suspect and its usage (as well as the reliance on pandits as sources of Hindu Law) was quickly deprecated.
 Vidyavagish had a brief falling out with Carey and separated from the group, but maintained ties to Ram Mohan Roy.